janpf/debuggAIr/README.md

 The issue is that in the eval_results dictionary, there is no key called 'predict_overall_acc', but there is a key named 'predict_overall_accuracy'.
 To fix this issue, you need to change 'predict_overall_acc' to 'predict_overall_accuracy'.
 2023-12-15 01:08:54.602 | SUCCESS  | __main__:<module>:86 - Solution found
 ```

+Absolutely no warranty, use at your own risk.